AmitGurbani/aneka-ui/docs/archive/PROJECT_SUMMARY.md

 ### Component Templates Provided

-The project includes comprehensive component templates in [SETUP.md](SETUP.md) for:
+The project includes comprehensive component templates in the [Getting Started Guide](../GETTING_STARTED) for:

 - React with forwardRef pattern
 - Vue with Composition API